This post is very long, but it gives an introduction to a project I will be doing on this blog, and gives an overview of what exactly is happening.

 The Hunchback of Notre Dame, 1996

 Renaissance.
-The lofty implications of that word hardly even do Disney through the 1990s justice.
+It’s a fitting word, really.
 Looking at the list, there is not a dud in the bunch.
 The Disney company had finally realized Walt’s original vision of releasing one quality film a year.
 Outside of the Rescuers Down Under, Disney’s first true sequel, each film was profitable.
 Beauty and the Beast set a new revenue record for animated films, with its immediate successors, Aladdin and The Lion King, each doing even better.

 The Little Mermaid was, of course, a smash hit, due in part to the brilliant music of Alan Menken, and both the story writing and songwriting of his partner, Howard Ashman.
 Menken and Ashman had worked together on Little Shop of Horrors and had become a well-oiled machine.
 When Disney approached them to write some music for Mermaid, they chose to tackle it as if it was a Broadway show, and that formula stuck, essentially, until Tarzan, whose songs mostly played as montages and not sung by a character as an organic part of the story.